-Simple Ways You Can Look After Yourself Whilst Volunteering and Travelling Abroad
+Simple Ways You Can Look After Your Physical Health Whilst Volunteering and Travelling Abroad

 Staying active and healthy whilst travelling and volunteering abroad is definitely something that can be tricky at times.
 For those of us who train and have regular exercise habits it can really throw you off track when you find yourself in an environment that doesn’t offer a state-of-the-art gym or Training Buddy to spot you when you left those weights!
 A break in routine can often be unsettling both physically and mentally.
 I get it, I’m a creature of habit!